 Sperm makes up a very small percentage (less than 5%) so most men will not notice any change in the volume of their ejaculate after a vasectomy.
 Dr Cashion performs this procedure regularly in Sydney as well as other vasectomy clinic locations throughout Australia.

-Dr Cashion performs vasectomies all around Australia and is an expert at the open-ended and no-scalpel vasectomy Sydney-based procedure.
-He is trusted by men around Australia and performs roughly 1500 of these procedures per year.
+We perform vasectomies all around Australia and are experts dedicated to the open-ended and no-scalpel vasectomy Sydney-based procedure.
+We are trusted by men around Australia, performing over 2000 of procedures per year.

 Our Locations in Sydney

 The cost of a no-scalpel vasectomy with Vasectomy Australia: